-Summer’s over so we might as well throw our swimwear on the fire and grow ourselves a lovely layer of fat to keep us warm through the cold months.
+Winter is here so we might as well grow ourselves a lovely layer of fat to keep us warm through the cold months.
 Thankfully France is here with some delicious and outrageously rich dishes, perfect for adding some wobble to your derrière.

 1. Fondue savoyarde